MultiverseLearningProducts/swe/src/mod3/wk1/day2.md

 * [Requirements for the Center of Missing People website](https://sites.google.com/site/centerofmissingpeople).

 A requirements document should include a _Glossary of Terms_ which explains acronyms or domain specific words used within the document.It should also include a _Data Dictionary_ which lists data requirements in such a way that in the Design phase it will be easy able to design a relational database or data structure.
-TODO.

 ## Assignment
 * Update your portfolio to specify functional and non-functional requirements for each of the projects you have delivered.
 List them in a table.